 Not all the available options are included in the default configuration file.
 See the smb.conf man page or the Samba HOWTO Collection for more details.

-First, edit the following key/value pairs in the [global] section of /etc/samba/smb.conf:
+First, edit the workgroup parameter in the [global] section of /etc/samba/smb.conf and change it to better match your environment: